 Digital Organizer

 Sarah is a student journalist published in both local and national publications.
 She also worked for the National Organization for Women in their Florida chapter as their interim communications director.
-When she’s not glued to her computer she loves studying her Jewish faith, reading, writing, and spending time with her two puppies.
+When she’s not glued to her computer or creating political memes, she is studying her Jewish faith, reading, writing, spending time with her two puppies, walking nature trails, and collecting bugs.